Lalaji Prasad Nirmal

-Lalji Prasad Nirmal is an Indian politician from the state of Uttar Pradesh, Currently he is serving as member of Uttar Pradesh Legislative Council.
+Lalaji Prasad Nirmal is an Indian politician from the state of Uttar Pradesh, Currently he is serving as member of Uttar Pradesh Legislative Council.
 Previously he has also served as chairman of Uttar Pradesh Scheduled Castes Finance and Development Corporation.
 He is affiliated with the Bharatiya Janata Party.
 He is also serving as the President of Baba Saheb Dr. Bhimrao Ambedkar Mahasabha.